-All learning will be supervised by a Steinhardt Music Business faculty member and will take place in the legendary Berry Hill Studio complex, in collaboration with Grammy-winning industry professionals.
-The program will culminate with presentations of student supervised and executed professional level recordings of emerging local talent.
+All learning will be supervised by a Steinhardt Music Business faculty member and will take place in the legendary EAST IRIS Studio complex, in collaboration with Grammy-winning industry professionals.
+The program will culminate with presentations of student-supervised and executed professional-level recordings of emerging local talent.
+The program, which is a partnership with Universal Music Group, includes guest lectures/demonstrations from music industry executives and creators as well as field trips to some of Nashville's legendary music "institutions" such as the Ryman Auditorium, home of the Grand Ole Opry, The Country Music Hall of Fame and The Museum of African American Music.

 *Admission continues thereafter on a space-available basis